ANALYSIS-Latin America's oil producers sweat to cover costs as price war takes toll

 THE ONES AT RISK

-With few options on the table, the most expensive production operations could be forced to cut back output or shut.
+With few options on the table, the most expensive oil ventures are starting to cut back output or delay investments around the world.

+The oil industry globally has so far announced some $40 billion in cuts to investment for 2020, with an average cut by company of 35%, according to Welligence calculations.
+In Latin America, that figure is higher, at 43%.

-Also at risk are extra heavy crude that needs upgrading such as Venezuela's output from its Orinoco Belt joint ventures and shale projects like many in Argentina.
+Also at risk are extra heavy crudes that need upgrading such as Venezuela's output from its Orinoco Belt joint ventures and shale projects like many in Argentina.

-The price slump could also have a heavy impact on countries struggling due to output inefficiencies and heavy government takes such as Mexico and Ecuador, as well as firms facing high transportation costs like those operating in Colombia.
+The price slump could slam countries already struggling due to output inefficiencies and heavy government takes such as Mexico and Ecuador, as well high transportation costs like companies operating in Colombia.

 "Petrobras should have a slower development in its investment case, while Ecopetrol and (Argentina's state-run) YPF would struggle as they have a breakeven of $30 per barrel and $40 per barrel, respectively," said investment firm UBS in a note to clients.